Carbon-to-nitrogen ratio

-A carbon-to-nitrogen ratio (C/N ratio or C:N ratio) is a ratio of the mass of carbon to the mass of nitrogen in organic residues.
+A carbon-to-nitrogen ratio (C/N ratio or C:N ratio) is a ratio of the mass of carbon to that of nitrogen in organic residues.
 It can, amongst other things, be used in analysing sediments and soil including soil organic matter and soil amendments such as compost.

 Sediments

 In the analysis of sediments, C/N ratios are a proxy for paleoclimate research, having different uses whether the sediment cores are terrestrial-based or marine-based.
-Carbon-to-nitrogen ratios are an indicator for nitrogen limitation of plants and other organisms and can identify whether molecules found in the sediment under study come from land-based or algal plants.
+Carbon-to-nitrogen ratios indicate the degree of nitrogen limitation of plants and other organisms.
+They can identify whether molecules found in the sediment under study come from land-based or algal plants.
 Further, they can distinguish between different land-based plants, depending on the type of photosynthesis they undergo.
 Therefore, the C/N ratio serves as a tool for understanding the sources of sedimentary organic matter, which can lead to information about the ecology, climate, and ocean circulation at different times in Earth's history.

 Ranges

-C/N ratios in the range 4-10:1 are usually from marine sources, whereas higher ratios are likely to come from a terrestrial source.
+C/N ratios in the range of 4-10:1 usually come from marine sources, whereas higher ratios are likely to come from a terrestrial source.
 Vascular plants from terrestrial sources tend to have C/N ratios greater than 20.
 The lack of cellulose, which has a chemical formula of (C6H10O5)n, and greater amount of proteins in algae versus vascular plants causes this significant difference in the C/N ratio.

 Instruments

-Example of devices that can be used to measure this ratio are the CHN analyzer and the continuous-flow isotope ratio mass spectrometer (CF-IRMS).
-However, for more practical applications, desired C/N ratios can be achieved by blending common used substrates of known C/N content, which are readily available and easy to use.
+Examples of devices that can be used to measure this ratio are the CHN analyzer and the continuous-flow isotope ratio mass spectrometer (CF-IRMS).
+However, for more practical applications, desired C/N ratios can be achieved by blending commonly used substrates of known C/N content, which are readily available and easy to use.